xcore/doc_tips_and_tricks/doc/fixed-point.rst

 Arithmetic
 ..........

-Single length addition and subtraction can simply be performed by integer arithmetic, provided that the exponent on the left and the right operand are identical.
+Single length addition and subtraction are performed by integer arithmetic, provided that the exponent on the left and the right operand are identical.
 If the exponents are different, then operand with the lowest exponent needs to be shifted right prior to the addition, in order to level the exponents.
 For example, if one number is represented as 8.24 and the other number as 16.16, then the first number must be shifted right 8 places prior to performing the addition or subtraction.

-Shifting the number right 8 places will cause a rounding error; the final result can be incremented by one if the seventh bit shifted out was a one bit in order to implement rounding.
-This can be implemented efficiently by adding ``0x80`` to the final value prior to shifting.
-In the case of a series of additions into an accumulator, the accumulator can be initialised to ``0x80``.
+Shifting a number right will cause a rounding error, see below on how implement rounding.

-Multiplications of two numbers with representations X.Y and P.Q will result in a number with representation X+P.Y+Q; this number will not fit in a 32 bit result.
-The XS1 can compute the full precision answer using a ``MACCS`` instruction, and then allows the programmer to select the part of the word that they are interested in, by picking the right bits out of the answer.
+A multiplication of two numbers with representations X.Y and P.Q will result in a number with representation X+P.Y+Q; this number will not fit in a 32 bit result.
+The XS1 can compute the full precision answer using a ``MACCS`` instruction, and then allows the programmer to select the part of the word that they are interested in, by slicing the appropriate bits out of the answer.

-Where a sequence of multiply accumulate operations is performed, the programmer would normally ensure that all results are represented in the same X+P.Y+Q format, and hence only at the end of the whole sequence do the right bits need to be selected.
+Where a sequence of multiply accumulate operations is performed, the programmer would normally ensure that all results are represented in the same X+P.Y+Q format, and hence only at the end of the whole sequence are the appropriate bits sliced out of the final answer.

 Divisions can be performed by a sequence of two long division instructions, assuming that the sign bit is computed separately.